kbiakov/CodeView-Android/README.md

 codeView.getOptions().setTheme(ColorTheme.SOLARIZED_LIGHT);
 ```

-But you can build your own from existing:
+But you can build your own from existing one:
 ```java
 ColorThemeData myTheme = ColorTheme.SOLARIZED_LIGHT.theme()
     .withBgContent(android.R.color.black)